 She said: “I’ve been able to work with a fantastic team all these years and merging with Hartlepool hospital has only enhanced us.

 “When I walk through the hospital now I can see all the changes that have happened since I started.
 That being said, the Trust has always looked after me and I’ve always felt well supported by my team.”

 Through all the changes and technological advancements Margaret has seen, one aspect of the job remained – her love for her tiny patients in the neonatal wards.

 From her own estimate, Margaret has cared for hundreds, if not thousands, of babies in her 44 years.

-Now that she is retired, she is looking forward to spending more time on her hobbies and interests, including her love of history.
+Now that she is retired, she is looking forward to spending more time on her hobbies and interests.
 First and foremost, she is looking forward to a lie in and no more alarm clocks.